 • Athena - all upper-voices group

 'The Leamingtones' is Warwick’s first competition a cappella group, known for their tight blend, bold arrangements, and infectious energy.
-Since their formation, they’ve enjoyed success at the ICCAs (International Championship of Collegiate A Cappella), including a 2nd place finish in the UK Finals in 2025 and three consecutive quarterfinal wins.
+Since their formation, they’ve enjoyed success at the ICCAs (International Championship of Collegiate A Cappella), including a 2nd place finish in the UK Finals in 2025 and four consecutive quarterfinal wins, as well as 3rd place in 2026 at the OAC (Open A Cappella Competition), taking home the 'People's Choice Award'.
 Along the way, members have been recognised with awards such as Outstanding Arrangement for the whole set to George Collier.
 Off stage, they cherish traditions like their annual ‘barn trip’, a much-loved bonding weekend, and typically rehearse together two to three times a week.

 'Soul' is all about rich harmonies, heartfelt grooves, and the joy of making music together.
 We celebrate the best of soul, R&B, and gospel-inspired sounds, bringing smooth vocals and dynamic energy to every performance.
 Whether it’s an intimate ballad or a high-energy jam, our aim is to connect with audiences through authenticity, warmth, and real groove.
 Our rehearsals are full of laughter, inside jokes, and the kind of musical moments that make us forget we’re “rehearsing” at all.

 The society runs some amazing socials including nights out to the well-loved POP! and circling, Ice Skating, our annual Christmas Carolling, and attending various shows in the arts centre.
-We also look to continue expanding our presence at Warwick in every way we can by better incorporating with the music centre and engaging in more inter-society events such as those with Opera Warwick, Chamber Choir, Musical Theatre Warwick and Improv musical.
+We also look to continue expanding our presence at Warwick in every way we can by better incorporating with the music centre and engaging in more inter-society events!

 To join this society, you’ll need to pay the Societies Federation fee (£12 for undergraduates and £6 for postgraduates) plus £3 for a standard WACA membership.
 The Federation fee is a one-off payment each academic year, and once you’ve paid it, you can join as many societies as you like without paying again!